 Using 10% of NAAQS to show that a source (plus competing sources) will not make the air quality worse in all other areas of the designated area.
 (This is analogous to the PSD increment, but using 10% of the NAAQS is more protective.
 The PSD increment was established to “prevent significant deterioration” in attainment areas.
 That same concept is appropriate for any airshed.)

 For areas with background within an SIL of the standard: The source could cause or contribute to a “new” violation.
 Federal major sources are required to demonstrate that their impact when added to the background does not cause a violation of the standard.
 This analysis needs to include the impacts of other sources if they are not included in the background monitoring data.
 The analysis would also account for offsets (e.g., emission reductions as a result of the project).
-Minor sources may either satisfy the requirement as specified above or obtain offsets and demonstrate net air quality benefit as required for sources locating in nonattainment areas.
+Minor sources may either satisfy the requirement as specified immediately above for federal major sources or obtain offsets and demonstrate net air quality benefit as required for sources locating in nonattainment areas.

-For areas with background less than the SIL below the standard: The source could cause or contribute to a “new” violation if the source’s impacts are greater than the SIL.
+For areas with background more than the SIL below the standard: The source could cause or contribute to a “new” violation if the source’s impacts are greater than the SIL.
 The PSD analysis is required to show that a source will not cause or contribute to a violation of the standard; or for sustainment areas, a source must obtain offsets and:

 Use SIL to show that the source will not make the air quality significantly worse in the neighborhood area around the monitoring site(s).